-1. Student Teaching Candidate Information Template (in Foliotek) - Complete the fields using upper and lower case
+Student Teaching Candidate Information Template (in Foliotek)– Student teaching candidates must complete the fields using upper and lower case.

-3. Philosophy of Education - Write a personal statement reflecting your views on teaching and learning, your influences and inspirations, your strengths and attributes, and your plans to further your education.
-Keep this statement 1-2 pages in length.
+Philosophy of Education– Student teaching candidates must write a personal statement reflecting his/her views on teaching and learning, influences and inspirations, strengths and attributes, and plans to further their education.
+This philosophy should be 1-2 pages in length.

 Students who pay a health fee through tuition may be eligible to receive free TB testing at Lindenwood’s Student Health Center.
 Call to determine eligibility: (636) 949-4804.

 Signed Letters of Recommendation (2)– These two recommendations may range from academic, employment, and/or character references.
 Student teaching candidates must include-at least one recommendation from someone who has observed them in a school setting or leadership role.

 Background Clearance– Background clearances are valid for one year.
 The clearance results must be valid for the entire dates of the student teaching experience.
 If the clearance has expired, an updated copy can be requested from the issuing agency free of charge by calling the number indicated on the website.

 New applicants must pay a $12 processing fee.